DiyMediaServer

 sudo nano /etc/ssh/sshd_config

-Here are the most important changes that harden your SSH setup:
+Here are the most important changes:

 Disable password authentication